240 – Dress Code

 3. An HCSO approved baseball cap may be worn in conjunction with the bicycle shorts, but not in lieu of a bicycle helmet while riding.

-Uniformed deputies assigned to the Air Support Unit can wear the approved Nomex® flight suit or optional polo-style flight shirt with Class C pants.
+Uniformed deputies assigned to the Air Support Unit can wear the approved Nomex® flight suit, Multicam combat/field uniform, or optional polo-style flight shirt with Class C pants in compliance with any of their applicable SOPs.

 Uniformed deputies assigned to operate a motorcycle must abide by the following rules while riding a motorcycle:

 Deputies must wear a helmet while riding.
-The helmet will be regulation-issue with an approved “SHERIFF” decal on both sides.
+The helmet will be regulation-issue by or meet the standards of the Vehicular Crimes Division with an approved HCSO badge decal on both sides.

 2. Regulation Motorcycle Jacket

-A regulation-issued motorcycle jacket or optional HCSO windbreaker (employee purchase) is allowed to be worn with a full uniform.
+A regulation-issued motorcycle jacket, rain jacket, or optional HCSO windbreaker (employee purchase) is allowed to be worn with a full uniform.
 The windbreaker must have shoulder seams that allow for proper placement of the HCSO shoulder patches and any appropriate rank designations (i.e., no raglan, French style, or drop shoulder sleeves).

 3. Trousers